From AD 1467 to 1615, Japan experienced a long period of civil war called the Sengoku Jidai, which means 'The Warring States' period.

 These three were known as the 'unifiers of Japan' and are examined in more detail below.

-Most famously, he adopted western gunpowder weapons which had appeared in the country following trading missions from the Portuguese in 1543.
+Most famously, he adopted Western gunpowder weapons which had appeared in the country following trading missions from the Portuguese in 1543.

-Throughout his rise to power, Nobunaga struggled against the political power of some Buddhist monasteries that had their own 'warrior monks', who resisted him.
+Also, throughout his rise to power, Nobunaga struggled against the political power of some Buddhist monasteries that had their own 'warrior monks', who resisted him.

 On some occasions, Nobunaga attacked these religious buildings and slaughtered the monks in them, which shocked the rest of Japan.